-- The analysis in the preceeding paragraphs (paragraphs 38-65) has identified considerable potential for instability in Eastern Europe and considerable forces pulling in the direction of greater independence from Soviet controlideological divergences, economic difficulties, dissidence, nationalism, religion, possible leadership changes, and, generally, the need for the East European régimes to satisfy to some extent the aspirations of their peoples who are in many cases more open to Western influences than their Soviet On the other hand, there are also considerable counterparts. forces working for cohesion within the Eastern bloc - the presence of Soviet armed forces and Soviet control of the East European military, the dependence of the régimes on Soviet support for their survival, a common ideology, and economic interdependence.
-The balance between these centripetal and centrifugal factors will be determined by the high priority which the Soviet Union will continue to give to preserving the East European glacis. - 67.
-Continued hegemony and control in Eastern Europe is a vital interest of the USSR for a variety of reasons: - security (cordon sanitaire; added military strength from the non-Soviet Warsaw Pact countries; to some extent the prevention of German reunification; fear of repercussions within the USSR if the bloc should begin to disintegrate); - ideology (need for maximum cohesion and inadmissability of apostasy in a movement with global ambitions; need for an ideological and political buffer zone);
+66. The analysis in the preceeding paragraphs (paragraphs 38-65) has identified considerable potential for instability in Eastern Europe and considerable forces pulling in the direction of greater independence from Soviet controlideological divergences, economic difficulties, dissidence, nationalism, religion, possible leadership changes, and, generally, the need for the East European régimes to satisfy to some extent the aspirations of their peoples who are in many cases more open to Western influences than their Soviet On the other hand, there are also considerable forces working for cohesion within the Eastern bloc - the presence of Soviet armed forces and Soviet control of the East European military, the dependence of the régimes on Soviet support for their survival, a common ideology, and The balance between these economic interdependence. centripetal and centrifugal factors will be determined by the high priority which the Soviet Union will continue to give to preserving the East European glacis.

-economic advantages (source of and market for industrial products).
+- 67. Continued hegemony and control in Eastern Europe is a vital interest of the USSR for a variety of reasons: - security (cordon sanitaire; added military strength from the non-Soviet Warsaw Pact countries; to some extent the prevention of German reunification; fear of repercussions within the USSR if the bloc should begin to disintegrate); - ideology (need for maximum cohesion and inadmissability of apostasy in a movement with global ambitions; need for an ideological and political buffer zone); - economic advantages (source of and market for industrial products).

-Given the primacy of the Soviet interest, the geographical proximity, and the imbalance of power between the USSR and its allies, there seems no reason to doubt the Soviet Union's ability to retain control.
+Given the primacy of the Soviet interest, the geographical proximity, and the imbalance of power between the USSR and its allies, there seems no reason to doubt the Soviet Union's ability to retain control and its willingness to meet the costs involved.

 68. It follows that the scope for independent action by the East European States is marginal, though the width of this margin will vary considerably from country to country.
-It has been suggested that the Soviet Union will tolerate serious deviations from its own policy only in one of the following fields at any one time: foreign policy, economic structure, or ideology.
-This rigid division is probably too simplistic.
 The important point is that there must be no significant threat to overall control by each country's Communist Party.
 This rule will most likely continue to apply in Eastern Europe for the foreseeable future.